- Parents Home

 - irritation of the penis or the vagina from spermicides or lubricants that some condoms are treated with

 Everyone should consider using a condom to help protect against STDs.
 Condoms may be a good option for preventing pregnancy for couples who are responsible enough to stop and put a condom on each time before sex.
 Because condoms are the only method of birth control currently available for men, they allow the male to take responsibility for birth control and STD protection.

 Where are Condoms Available?

+Condoms are easy to find in drugstores, supermarkets, and even vending machines.
 (In some stores, they're in the "Family Planning" aisle.)
 Condoms do not require a doctor's visit or a prescription.